Nenuphar12/MySportMap/ROADMAP.md

 ## Improvements

+- move: move from google maps to flutter_map ? [planned]
 - improvement: remove local strava_client and use the "real" one [planned]
 - improvement: add exceptions int `strava_repository.dart` [planned]
 - improvement: clean my models to the bare minimum [done]